PixelMelt/FragBot/README.md

 # Setup
 To use this bot in perticular you need...

-#1 An alt account in the same hypixel guild as you. (could be changed in later updates)
+#1 An alt account in the same hypixel guild as you. (could be changed in later updates, make an issue request if you would like this to be implemented)

 #2 Nodejs and NPM installed on your computer.